psychemedia/storytelling-notes/tales-to-tell.md

 ISSUES DURING SET:

 I didn't learn the close properly; in fumbling, asked if folk wanted another (they didn't) and did it anyway; plus I introduced it as short but many folk might have regarded it as not short.
-I was an hour at end of natural set so didn't need final stroy, but it gave me a contrived snuffing out of candle in lamp.
+I was an hour at end of natural set so didn't need final story, but it gave me a contrived snuffing out of candle in lamp.
 Spoke too fast at start; was losing voice at end.
 Forgot where I was in the Tinker Lamp tale: could this be an audience participation thing?

 ---